Membrane-Associated Self-Assembly for Cellular Decision Making: Results

-\textit{Bounds and robustness of sensing.}---Given Eqn.~(\ref{eqn:threshold-r}), we can characterize which systems are capable of sensing receptors and whether the threshold receptor concentration is robust to fluctuations in the membrane adhesiveness.
-Our results only depend on $\cc{L}$ and $\Ka{AL}$ through the dimensionless product $y\equiv \cc{L}\Ka{AL}$, which we call the adhesiveness.
-In the absence of R, equilibrium is determined solely through Eqns.~(\ref{eqn:KdAL-surf}) and (\ref{eqn:surf_eq}).
-This simpler system tells us that if the adhesiveness is stronger than a critical strength
+Given Eqn.~(\ref{eqn:threshold-r}), we can characterize which systems are capable of sensing receptors and whether the threshold receptor concentration is robust to fluctuations in the membrane adhesiveness.
+In the absence of R, the coupled equilibria simplify.
+Then, if the adhesiveness is stronger than a critical strength

 then $\cc{R}^*=0$, as no receptors are needed to nucleate assembly.
-Hence, if the monomer concentration, $\ell$, or the strength $\varepsilon$ are too high, receptors cannot be sensed.
+Hence, if $\cc{A,tot}$, $\ell$, or the strength $\varepsilon$ are too high, receptors cannot be sensed.
 In Fig.~\ref{fig:phase-diagram}a, this corresponds to the region above $\cc{L}\Ka{AL} \approx 0.4$, where assembly is guaranteed regardless of $\cc{R}$.
 Below this critical strength, the shape of the sensing decision boundary is directly tunable by $\Ka{AR}$ and $h$ via Eqn.~(\ref{eqn:threshold-r}).
-As monomer-receptor interactions are strengthened by either increasing $\Ka{AR}$ or decreasing $h$, $\cc{R}^*$ decreases.
+As subunit-receptor interactions are strengthened by either increasing $\Ka{AR}$ or decreasing $h$, $\cc{R}^*$ decreases.